AleXa: Early life

-AleXa was born Alexaundra Christine Schneiderman on December 9, 1996, in Tulsa, Oklahoma, to a Russian American father and a South Korean mother.
-AleXa’s mother was adopted at age five by her adoptive American parents from an orphanage in Goyang, Gyeonggi Province, where she last saw her brother.
-AleXa is the elder of two siblings and has a younger sister and two brothers.
+Seri was born as Alexaundra Christine Schneiderman on December 9, 1996, in Tulsa, Oklahoma, to a Russian American father and a South Korean mother.
+Seri's mother was adopted at age five by her adoptive American parents from an orphanage in Goyang, Gyeonggi Province, where she last saw her brother.
+Seri has one sibling, a younger brother.

-As a child, AleXa took dancing lessons for various genres, including ballet, jazz, hip hop, and tap.
+As a child, Seri took dancing lessons for various genres, including ballet, jazz, hip hop, and tap.
 She began to dance when she was eighteen months old and continued into mid-high school.
 She attended Jenks High School where she was a member of the show choirs Jenks Varsity Pom and the Jenks Trojanaires, which competed nationally.
 She attended Tulsa Community College, where she participated in theatre.
-AleXa was an avid K-pop fan and created both an Instagram and Snapchat account dedicated to covering K-pop songs and choreography while in school.
+Seri was an avid K-pop fan and created both an Instagram and Snapchat account dedicated to covering K-pop songs and choreography while in school.

 Musical career

 2016–2018: Rising Legends and Produce 48

 In 2016, under the name Alex Christine, she participated in the Rising Legends online audition run by Soompi.
 The competition was organized in partnership with JYP Entertainment.
 In 2017, she competed on Rising Legends again when Soompi partnered with Cube Entertainment.
 Despite placing #1 in the dance category the first time and the overall winner the second, she did not make it into either of the companies' trainee programs and instead signed with ZB Label as their first (and as of 2022, only) in-house artist.
-In 2018, AleXa competed on Produce 48 and was eliminated in the first round at #82.
+In 2018, Seri competed on Produce 48 and was eliminated in the first round at #82.